The Importance of Being Important – Men Need to Know This Too.

 Me: I have to differentiate between being selfish and being the most important person.

 Do you feel like it can help you?
 Is it making you happier?
 Do you feel it’s got something in there that can make you happier.

 Andy: I do.
 I think any chance of self-reflection is – it’s not like you do it once and then it’s done, it’s a lifelong process, it’s a way of thinking, a way of engaging with the world, and I want to get better at that.”

 I love this conversation.
 Andy gets right to the point of exactly why I’m writing The Importance of Being Important.
-We all, regardless of who we are, need to know how to self-reflect, know ourself and know what we need for ourself first.
+We all, regardless of who we are, need to know how to self-reflect, know ourselves and know what we need for ourselves first.
 I want this book to be for men as much as it is for women.

 Thanks so much to Andy.
 And thanks to you for reading this post.
-I’d love to know what you think.
+I’d love to hear from you and find out what you think.

 Receive the latest blog posts directly to your inbox, every Tuesday morning: